 Of course, the question is more complicated than the way I posed it.
 Medical care for the elderly does more than prolong life.
 Much of it improves the quality of life.
 Cataract surgery does not lengthen life, but it really improves the quality of that remaining.
 The same is true for joint replacement surgery.
 I’m sure you can think of many other examples.

 But what does the relatively small increase in life expectancy say about modern treatment for the main causes of death, cancer, and heart disease?
 Cancer treatment has had almost no effect on mortality.
 The decrease in cancer deaths is almost entirely due to prevention, eg smoking cessation.
 We are regularly told that medical care needs to be refocused from treatment to prevention.
 The truth is we’ve already done this.
 Almost all preventable causes of premature death are being prevented.
 Children no longer die from infectious diseases.
 Nothing else we could conceivably do could have a fraction of the effect that this decrease in childhood mortality has had on overall human health.

 Cardiovascular deaths have fallen in half over the last 35 years, yet old people don’t live that much longer.
 This suggests that when you are old if one thing doesn’t get you another will.
 There was a paper in Science around 1992 that suggested that if all deaths from cancer, heart disease, and diabetes were prevented life expectancy would only rise by about three years.
 A real but discouragingly small effect.
 The only way to dramatically increase human life span in the developed world is to arrest the aging process.
 Doing so would create a mammoth new set of social and political problems that you can work out yourself.

-When a financial planner tries to sell you some instrument designed to cope with your longer post-retirment life span tell him to look at the life tables and come back latter.
+When a financial planner tries to sell you some instrument designed to cope with your longer post-retirement life span tell him to look at the life tables and come back later.
 If your grandfather made it to retirement age he likely lived virtually as long as you will.